gemgento/rails_script/README.md

 NOTE: Your JS files needed have been included before `include_rails_script`.
 In other words, you still need `<%= javascript_include_tag "application" %>` in your application layout.

+## Configuration
+You can configure name of your application in config/initializers/rails_script.rb file.

 ## Usage

 ### Page (Action) Specific JavaScript